Run by Bangor Business School

 AIMS: To examine the concepts and principles underlying key financial decisions.
 To provide an introduction to corporate finance.

-Understand the nature of risk and return in finance.
+Understand the nature and implications of risk and return in corporate finance.

 Apply techniques for financial valuation and rules for capital investment.